entrophy/playlist-everything-fbplayer/README.md

 ## CoffeeScript build system

  - Install the sublime text package manager (if you haven't already, go for it, its great! http://wbond.net/sublime_packages/package_control).
- - Install the SublimeOnSaveBuild package.
+ - Install the SublimeOnSaveBuild package through the package manager.
  - Browse to your user defined packages (Preferences > Browse Packages...).
  - Modify the SublimeOnSaveBuild.sublime-settings file to include coffee in its filename_filter. the file should look like this: